OfficialSpendX/SpendX/README.md

 ## 📚 License

-SpendX is open-source software licensed under the [MIT License](LICENSE).
+SpendX is open-source software licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for full details.

 ---